johnhenry/ai.captain/api.md

 ### TemplateSystem

-Creates and manages message templates with variable substitution.
+Creates and manages message templates with variable substitution and inheritance.

 ```typescript
 class TemplateSystem {